Estimating Construction Costs

 "Great idea!
 Let's do it!"

-Jack and I spent over an hour locating the materials that I would need to construct the first and second floor landings (my Day 1 plan).
+Jack and I spent over an hour locating the materials I would need to construct the first and second-floor landings (my Day 1 plan).

-Lesson: If you are subcontracting carpentry work from another contractor, factor in the time it will take to scrounge up materials for each day's work.
-Many times, materials were not available and I would have to work on another part of the project until supplies could be ordered.
+Lesson: Factor in the time it will take to scrounge up materials for each day's work.
+Materials were not always on hand, and I would have to work on another part of the project until supplies were available.
 Working like this broke up the natural flow of construction and killed productivity.
-When you are estimating construction costs, you must consider the logistics of materials.
-Purchasing and staging materials for each day's work is a required task to get the job done, and the time it takes should be included when estimating construction costs.
+When estimating construction costs, you must consider the logistics of materials.
+The time required to purchase and stage materials for each day's work should also be part of the cost estimate.

-I spent the rest of the afternoon setting the four 16' 6x6 posts and 2x10 beams that provided the basic frame for the 1st and 2nd floor landings.
-I did not have the time (or the materials) to add the joists and decking for either of the landings.
-Completing this would have been required in order to keep to my Day 1 schedule.
+I spent the rest of the afternoon setting the four 16' 6x6 posts and 2x10 beams that provided the basic framing for the 1st and 2nd-floor landings.
+I did not have the time (or the materials) to add the joists and decking for either landing.
+Completing this would have been required to keep to my Day 1 schedule.

-I drove home that evening thinking that it would realistically take another entire day to complete the decking on the two landings.
-That would put me a solid day behind schedule and I had just begun the project.
+I drove home that evening thinking that it would realistically take another full day to complete the decking on the two landings.
+That would put me a solid day behind schedule, and I had just begun the project.

-As I pulled into my driveway, I saw Loretta sitting in the kitchen window waiting for me to come home.
-Once inside, I fed her and Weiser, then grabbed a beer from the fridge and sat down at my kitchen table.
-I thought about estimating construction costs and what it would take to make a decent living in the construction business.
+As I pulled into my driveway, I saw Loretta sitting in the kitchen window, waiting for me to come home.
+Once inside, I fed her and Weiser, grabbed a beer from the fridge, and took a chair at my kitchen table.
+I thought intensely about estimating construction costs and what it would take to make a decent living in the construction business.

-When you are working as a self-employed carpenter, productivity is left entirely up to you.
-When you have to take care of personal business, or become ill, or just need a break, work stops cold.
+When you are a self-employed carpenter, productivity is your responsibility.
+When you need to take care of personal business, become ill, or need time for recreation, the work stops cold.
 When the work stops, so does your pay.
 There are no paid holidays, sick days, or vacations.
-Any paid-time-off comes out of the money you make while working.
+Any paid time off comes out of the money you make while working.

-Lesson: When you are estimating construction costs, keep in mind that construction tasks always take longer than you think they will.
-There are a multitude of circumstances that can impact your planning - the availability and quality of building materials and the overall project scheduling, are common elements for which you have no control.
-And don't forget about the weather.
-Just one week of inclement weather can seriously impact your livelihood.
+Lesson: Construction tasks always take longer than you think they will.
+Some circumstances can impact planning - the availability and quality of building materials and weather are common elements over which you have little control.
+Just one week of inclement weather can seriously affect your livelihood.
 To be successful as a self-employed carpenter, you have to make enough money on days when you can work to compensate for the days you can't.

-At one point, I got low on money and was unable to afford a new battery for my Volkswagen van.
-For two weeks, I had to push-start it to get to work each day.
-Everywhere I went I parked on top of a hill so that all I had to do to start the engine was, turn on the ignition, depress the clutch, put the transmission into 2nd gear, release the brake, and then, after gaining a little speed, quickly release (pop) the clutch, then VAROOM!
+At one point, I got low on money and could not afford a new battery for my Volkswagen van.
+I had to push-start it to get to work each day.
+Everywhere I went, I parked on top of a hill so that all I had to do to start the engine was turn on the ignition, depress the clutch, put the transmission into 2nd gear, release the brake, and then, after gaining a little speed, quickly release (pop) the clutch, then VAROOM!
 Engine started.
 Luckily, I drove a vehicle with a standard transmission and lived in a hilly city.
-If I had lived in the flat-lands, I would have had to figure out another way to get to work.
+If I had lived in the flatlands, I would have had to plan another way to get to work.

-Despite my desire to prove my carpentry abilities, I realized that I was making a huge mistake continuing to work on this project.
+Despite my desire to prove my carpentry abilities, I realized I was making a terrible mistake continuing to work on this project.
 Bills were due.
 Many were past due.
 It was time to quit and pursue profitable endeavors.

-That was another dilemma - when you are spending all of your time working on an unprofitable project, you have no time to look for work that might get you out of that financial hole.
+That was another dilemma - when you spend all your time working on an unprofitable project, you have no time to look for work that might get you out of that financial hole.

 Lesson: Know when to quit.
-If you are making less money than you require to pay your bills and eat, obviously something needs to change.
+If you earn less money than you require to pay your bills, your plan needs adjustment.
 I waited too long.

-Rather than simply quit and leave my work unfinished, I met with Jay and agreed to stay on the job if he would be open to paying me hourly for my work.
+Rather than quit and leave my work unfinished, I met with Jay and agreed to stay on the job if he would be open to paying me hourly.
 He didn't like the idea.

 "Jay, I can't afford to keep working on this project.
 Any reserves I had are long gone and I have no choice but to leave this job and find something else."